Best Practices for Sending Person-to-Person Email

-This article provides best practices that can help you avoid having your legitimate person-to-person email messages flagged as spam.
+This article provides best practices that can help you avoid having your legitimate person-to-person email messages flagged as spam by increasingly strict and sophisticated spam filters.

-If you need recommendations for sending email to many recipients, see Best practices for sending email to many recipients.
-If you receive a bounce message when sending an email, see our list of common email bounce messages for more information.
+If you need recommendations for sending email to many recipients, see Best Practices for Sending Emails to Many Recipients.
+If you receive a bounce message when sending an email, see our list of Common Email Bounce Messages for more information.

-For more information on prerequisite terminology, see Cloud Office support terminology.
+For more information on prerequisite terminology, see Rackspace Email Support Terminology.

 For a video tutorial, see Rackspace Email - Spam Flags: Best Sending Practices.